Radial velocities from Gaia BP/RP spectra: Radial velocity calibration

 In the region $\rm{BP}-\rm{RP}\geq1.6875$, where we use two bins in \logg, we take the source-number average for each bin between the giants and dwarfs.
 In general we can see that the lowest uncertainties are obtained from blue and red sources.
 We observe higher uncertainties for $1\lesssim$ \bprp $\lesssim2$ and the uncertainty generally increases for faint sources.
 In addition, the figure shows that uncertainties down to $\sim100$ \kms are possible for red and blue sources.
 The reason why uncertainties are relatively high for $1\lesssim$ \bprp $\lesssim2$ is that there are few spectral features in the XP spectra for those sources.
 Without strong spectral features such as the Balmer lines and molecular absorption bands (see Fig.~\ref{fig:example fit}), fitting for a radial velocity becomes less precise.

 In Fig.~\ref{fig:outliers} we show the outlier fraction as a function of colour and magnitude.

 The outlier fraction tends to be low (smaller than 0.1), with a few regions containing notably more outliers.
 For higher extinction, the outlier fraction increases substantially, which we show in Fig.~\ref{fig:outliers_app} in the Appendix.
+In the same Appendix we also show the underestimation factor, offset, and noise floor for sources with \ebv$<0.1$.

 Calibration has been applied to all sources when available.
 A histogram of the calibrated radial velocity uncertainties along with their cummulative distribution is included in Fig.~\ref{fig:hist_uncertainties}.